VBAndCs/sVB-Small-Visual-Basic/Readme.md

 The Error property sets the error message to display in the tooltip of the control while its borders becomes red.
 You can restore the normal state of the control by setting the Error
 property to an empty string.

 45. Controls also got the `OnGotFocus` and `OnLostFocus` events, so, you can use the `OnLostFocus` event with the `Error` property to provide a validation logic for input controls.
 Each control also has the `Validate` method that fires the `OnLostFocus` event to execute your validation logic (if exists), then checks the Error property and returns `True` if it is empty.
 And to make things easier for you, the `Validate` method of the form calls the Validate method of each control on the form.
-If any controls has errors, the process stops and the focus goes to this contols with a beep sound.
+If any controls has errors, the process stops and the focus goes to this controls with a beep sound.
 So, you should call `Me.Validate` before you execute you app logic.
 Ex:
 ```VB
 Sub Button1_OnClick()
    If Me.Validate() Then